gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.1.md

 Byte transmission is composed by 10 bits, the first two are called synchronization pad and are used to obtain sampling synchronization.
 The synchronization pad is composed by a high padding bit longer than data bits and a low data bit.
 The following 8 data bits contain information in LSB-first (least significant bit first) order.

 The reception technique is based on 3 steps:
-1. Find a high bit which duration is equal to or acceptably shorter than a high padding bit
+1. Find a high bit which matches a padding bit
 2. Synchronize to its falling edge
 3. Ensure it is followed by a low data bit